The Australian Floral Art Association Inc. is a constituted not-for-profit organisation that serves as the parent body for floral art in Australia.

 The funds of the Association are used for the promotion of floral art and judging within Australia, and for any international events approved by the Association.

 Revenue is derived from affiliation fees from the State and Territory members.
 Donations from these members, their affiliated clubs, and other persons are the major income sources.
-Sale of Australian Association badges, souvenirs and the magazine provide some revenue, while sponsorship is also sought for major events.
+Sale of Australian Association badges, souvenirs and other items provide some revenue, while sponsorship is also sought for major events.

 The Association’s official newsletter bears the Australian Floral Emblem, Acacia pycnantha.
 The AFAA emblem was originally designed by the late Mrs. Elsie Holden, Qld, second chairman.
 In 1995 an Association badge was struck carrying the AFAA emblem.